zepab/home-assistant-matter-hub/README.md

 Each of those configuration options can be configured via environment variables, too.
 Simply prefix them with `HAMH_` and write them in capslock with underscores (e.g. `HAMH_MDNS_NETWORK_INTERFACE`).

+**Those configuration options are not needed for the Home Assistant Addon Installation type.**

 ## 3. Bridge Configuration